KEY CONCEPT: FIRE AS UNPREVENTABLE DISASTERS

 But research suggests that fire risk cannot

 be completely eliminated.
 Living with fire by planning fire-adapted communities and managing and minimizing fire risk may be more effective.
-Therefore, the aims of the Wildfire Risk Scenario project is based on the following foundational concepts:
+Therefore, the aims of the Wildfire Risk Scenario project are based on the following foundational concepts:

 - Wildfires are natural phenomena in chaparral landscapes throughout Southern California counties, yet fire impacts are worsening with each decade.
 Meanwhile, housing development continues at the wildland-urban interface (WUI).